priiduneemre/dotfiles/README.md

   </a>
 </p>

-<h3 align="center">Nemp's dotfiles</h3>
+<h3 align="center">Priidu's dotfiles</h3>
 <p align="center">
   Sensible defaults for common CLI tools and applications
 </p>

 ## Philosophy

-This set of dotfiles is designed for simplicity and ease of use.
+This collection of dotfiles is designed for simplicity and ease of use.
 * Configurations are applied using plain symbolic links.
-* Project structure mirrors that of a typical Linux setup (immediately clear where everything goes).
+* Project layout mirrors that of a typical Linux filesystem (immediately clear where anything goes).
-* Files are kept as brief as possible, with no "might need that later" filler.
+* Files are kept concise, with documentation and unused settings removed.

 The idea is to symlink only what is needed for a particular setup and ignore the rest.
-The local repository can be periodically checked for external changes (e.g. OS package updates), which may then be pushed or reverted accordingly.
+Once installed, the local copy should be periodically checked for untracked changes (e.g. from OS package updates).
+These may then be pushed or reverted accordingly.

 ## Requirements

-The shell scripts are designed for `zsh`, but most should also work fine with `bash`.
+The shell scripts are designed for `zsh`, but most will also run fine in `bash`.
 Additionally, the `.zshrc` configuration expects [`ohmyzsh`](https://github.com/ohmyzsh/ohmyzsh) to be installed.
-This may not suit your workflow, so feel free to redact accordingly.
+This may not suit your workflow, so feel free to adjust accordingly.

 DE-specific configurations primarily target the KDE ecosystem (Konsole, Dolphin, etc.).

 ## Installation

-Just clone the repository to your home directory and symlink what you need:
+Just clone the repository and symlink what you need:

 ```sh
 git clone git@github.com:priiduneemre/dotfiles.git ~/dotfiles